flutter/website/src/reference/crash-reporting.md

 Google handles all data reported by this tool in accordance with the [Google Privacy Policy][].

+Additionally, you may review the recently reported data in the `dart-flutter-telemetry.log` file on your disk.

 ## Disabling analytics reporting

 You can opt out of anonymous crash reporting and feature